Benson516/CarND-Advanced-Lane-Lines/writeup_proj_2.md

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+# Self-Driving Car Engineer Nanodegree

+## Project 2: **Advanced Lane Finding**

+The goals / steps of this project are the following:
+- Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+- Apply a distortion correction to raw images.
+- Use color transforms, gradients, etc., to create a thresholded binary image.
+- Apply a perspective transform to rectify binary image ("birds-eye view").
+- Detect lane pixels and fit to find the lane boundary.
+- Determine the curvature of the lane and vehicle position with respect to center.
+- Warp the detected lane boundaries back onto the original image.
+- Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
 ---

-**Advanced Lane Finding Project**

-The goals / steps of this project are the following:

-* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
-* Apply a distortion correction to raw images.
-* Use color transforms, gradients, etc., to create a thresholded binary image.
+The above steps can can be catogorized into two parts with the following structure

+1. Off-line preparation
+    - Camera calibration
+- On-line processing/pipeline
+    - Image preprocessing
+        - Un-distort an image
+        - Create a binary image marking possible lane pixels
-* Apply a perspective transform to rectify binary image ("birds-eye view").
+        - Apply perspective transform to "birds-eye view"
+    - Lane-finding algorithm
-* Detect lane pixels and fit to find the lane boundary.
+        - Detect lane pixels and fit to find the lane boundary
-* Determine the curvature of the lane and vehicle position with respect to center.
+        - Determine the curvature of the lane and vehicle position with respect to center
+    - Visualization
-* Warp the detected lane boundaries back onto the original image.
+        - Warp the detected lane boundaries back onto the original image
-* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
+        - Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position

+---

+All codes of this project were written in iPython notebook named "project2_advanced_lane_finding.ipynb" located at the root folder of this project.

+---

 [//]: # (Image References)